getify/monio/MONADS.md

 We've now scratched the surface of monads (and several *friends*).
 That's by no means a complete exploration of the topic, but I hope you're starting to feel they're a little less mysterious or intimidating.

 A monad is a narrow set of behavior (required by "laws") you associate with a value or operation.
-Category Theory includes other adjacent/related behaviors, such as foldable and concatable, that can augment the capabilities of this representation.
+Category Theory yields other adjacent/related behaviors, such as Foldable and Concatable, that can augment the capabilities of this representation.

 This set of behavior improves coordination/interoperation between other monad-and-friends-compliant values, such that results are more predictable.
 The behaviors also offer many opportunities to abstract (shift into the behavioral-definitions) certain logic that usually clutters up our imperative code, such as null'ish checks.